hatfieldlibrary/commons/README.md

 ## Production Requirements

-Session management requires you to provide redis as the session store.
+Session management requires Redis for use as the session store.
 The redis port is configurable in credentials.js.

-(In development, we rely on Passport sessions and no session store is required.)
+(In development we rely on Passport sessions and therefore no session store is needed.
+But you might not be able to test authentication logic in Universal mode.)

 ### Docker